Curriculum

 The HCIM program is designed to allow students to tailor their course of study to their own needs as much as possible.
 However, there are some constraints in terms of course sequencing of which students should be mindful:

-- INST 631 and INST 711 are currently offered once during each academic year, in the fall and spring semesters respectively.
+• INST 631 is currently offered once during each academic year in the Fall semester.

-- The typical course load for our students is 2-3 courses per semester.
-Students who are concerned with maintaining full-time status (for instance, international students on F-1 visas) may take more than the required number of credits.
+• The typical course load for our students is 2-3 courses per semester.
 More information about what is considered full-time status is available here.

-- Students are required to take 24 credits within the iSchool, but may request to take additional courses outside the iSchool.
+• Students are required to take 24 credits within the INFO College, but may request to take additional courses outside the INFO College.

 Visit our Forms page for information about taking courses at other UMD Colleges or Universities.